• Skip to primary navigation

 • If the shrimp are frozen, place them in a colander in the sink.
 Allow cold water to run over the shrimp for around 5 minutes, stirring occasionally.
 Once thawed, allow to sit in the sink for another 2 minutes to drain off the excess water and set aside.

-• Place as many pork rinds as will comfortably fit in the bowl of a food processor.
+• If you're not using pre-crushed pork rinds: Place as many pork rinds as will comfortably fit in the bowl of a food processor.
 Pulse until finely crushed.
 Repeat with the remaining pork rinds and set them aside in a medium to large-sized shallow bowl. *Note- If you don't have a food processor, place the pork rinds in a large baggie and crush with a rolling pin, leaving it slightly vented.
 Be sure to crush them very finely or they won't stick to the shrimp!

 • In another medium to large-sized bowl, combine the almond flour, salt, pepper, and garlic powder.
 In a third bowl, beat the eggs.